maxuser0/minescript/README.md

 The examples below require Minescript 4.0 or higher.

-## Terms of Service
+## Terms of Use

-Before using Minescript, please review the [Terms of Service](https://github.com/maxuser0/minescript/blob/main/TERMS_OF_SERVICE.md).
+Before using Minescript, please review the [Terms of Use](https://github.com/maxuser0/minescript/blob/main/TERMS_OF_USE.md).

 ## How it works